nycdotnet/advent-of-code-2022/README.md

 ### Day 14:

 Falling sand simulation - I did this one a while ago and don't have clear memories of it.
 I do recall having a bug that didn't manifest with the test data which was pretty annoying, but proper limits testing eventually helped me figure it out.
+I used the [OneOf](https://www.nuget.org/packages/OneOf) library a lot on this one and it worked out pretty well.

 ### Day 15: